How to shake-off a bad day.

 - Recap the event.
 Try to stick to objective facts and not subjective thoughts or try to ascribe intent.

-- Think through my part in things.
+- Think through my part/role in things.
 What went well and what didn’t go so great?
+Or what could I do differently in the future?

-- Try to decipher what I can learn from this (and if possible, how to avoid it in the future).
+- Try to decipher what I can learn from this (and if possible, how to avoid it moving forward).
 Put myself in the other persons shoes.

-This usually takes me around 20 minutes, and when the timer dings, I stop.
+This usually takes me less than 20 minutes, and when the timer dings, I stop.

 The truth is: no matter how much time you spend thinking about it, you may never get an answer to the question ‘why’.
 You’ll never be able to anticipate what other people will or will not do.
 So don’t torture yourself!